maimai-dx/ADX-Controller-Guide/document/Setup.md

 ### 4. Adjust touch sensitivity

 Default touch setting is not good.
-So adjusting touch sensitivity using [ConfigApp](</attachment/file/ConfigApp_V1.0.0.3-20231203.zip> "download") is recommended.
+So adjusting touch sensitivity using ConfigApp is recommended.
+ConfigApp is integrated in [ADX 4.07.zip](</attachment/file/ADX 4.07.zip> "download") file.
 Make sure close the game and re-plug the controller before running this program.
 Using it in fullscreen mode is recommended.
 After exiting the program, plug and unplug the USB again